HCSO's DUI Enforcement

 At least in Hillsborough County, FL, most of the local police departments do not maintain their own Intoxilyzer 8000 machines.
 Instead, these other agencies rely on the HCSO CBT unit to conduct the breath test.
 In some cases, the Florida Highway Patrol will bring an Intoxilyzer 8000 machines to the scene of the DUI arrest so that it can be used for roadside breath testing.
 Even in those cases involving breath testing at the roadside, the FHP officer will still take the person to CBT for processing before booking them into the jail.

 Attorney for a DUI Arrest by HCSO

 If you were arrested for a DUI in Hillsborough County, then contact a criminal defense attorney in Tampa, FL, at the Sammis Law Firm.
 We are experienced fighting DUI cases involving a breath test on Florida's Intoxilyzer 8000.
 We also fight DUI cases involving a blood test, urine test, or the refusal to submit to testing.

-The attorneys at Sammis Law Firm, P.A., have been fighting DUI cases involving the Hillsborough County Sheriff's Office for more than twelve years.
+For more than a decade, the attorneys at Sammis Law Firm, P.A., have been fighting DUI cases involving the Hillsborough County Sheriff's Office.
 We have attended hundreds of formal review hearings to question the breath test operators and agency inspectors.
 We have taken these cases to trial to fight for the "not guilty" verdict.

 We are familiar with the standard operating procedures used by HCSO to process a person at central breath testing after a DUI arrest.
 We are also familiar with the problems with the Intoxilyzer 8000 machines maintained by HCSO.
 Let us put our experience to work for you.